Srija-A-12/SQL_Problems/1978. Employees Whose Manager Left the Company/README.md

-# Employees with Low Salary and Missing Manager (explained like you’re 10)
+# Employees with Low Salary and Missing Manager

 ## The query